MangelMaxime/Thoth/docs/src/Content/Elmish/FormBuilder.md

       SetError : FieldState -> string -> FieldState }
 ```

-As an example of a custom field, we will re-implement a basic `Input`.
+As an example of a custom field, we will reimplement a basic `Input`.

 ---------------